You are here: NPIC Home Page —> Pest Control Information —> Weed Control and Herbicides

 - Weed Photos - Weed Science Society of America

-- Plant Fact Sheets and Guides - USDA
+- Plant Fact Sheets and Guides - US Department of Agriculture

 - Weed Information - University of California, Davis

-- Guide to Healthy Lawns - Univeristy of California Statewide IPM Program
+- Guide to Healthy Lawns - University of California Statewide IPM Program

-- Weed Management in Lawns - Univeristy of California Statewide IPM Program
+- Weed Management in Lawns - University of California Statewide IPM Program

-- Control of Annual Grassy Weeds in Lawns - CSU Extension
+- Control of Annual Grassy Weeds in Lawns - Colorado State University Extension

 - Guidelines for Herbicide Use - Weed Control Handbook - Global Invasive species Team